Blue-Labs/misty/README.md

   *suspend* if a time frame is specified. subsequently, add an RPC to fetch calendar events so the web UI can show them accordingly on the applicable zone
-* add user authorization to make each pi node have a *manager-user* attribute and a *viewer-user* attribute so *pi nodes* can be configured to only be manageable by certain users, and read-only viewable by certain users. in the absence of these attributes, the *pi node* will be manageable by all users.
+* add user authorization (done) to make each pi node have a *manager-user* attribute and a *viewer-user* attribute (done) so *pi nodes* can be configured to only be manageable by certain users (future), and read-only viewable by certain users. in the absence of these attributes, the *pi node* will be manageable by all users.
 * increase granularity of user authorization to make each zone per-user